-Authors know that book reviews are a good thing.
+Ever wonder, “What is a book review going to do for me?”
+Well, authors know that book reviews are a good thing.
 Sure, occasionally you’ll get one that says your work stinks, but that one-star review actually helps balance the four and five-star reviews and gives a more balanced look.
-It really makes the whole lot of reviews look fair and honest.
+It really makes the whole group of reviews look fair and honest.
 So don’t worry.

 Those of you who sell books know that book sites like Amazon gather reviews, and they can help readers decide whether to purchase a specific book.
 Strangely, according to several sources, the number of reviews can be even more important than the ranking.
 In other words, many readers browsing a book would prefer to see 25 mixed reviews than 10 five-star reviews.